-The fourth Kelly Distinguished Lecturer, Raffaello D’Andrea, will present “Preparing for the Coming Machine Revolution” on Wednesday, November 8, from 3:00–4:00 p.m. in the Bill Moore Student Success Center Clary Theatre.
+The sixth Kelly Distinguished Lecturer, Chris Urmson, will present a talk on Wednesday, November 7, from 3:00–4:00 p.m. in the TSRB Auditorium.
 A reception will immediately follow the event.

 About the Lecture Series

-Funded through a generous gift from Dr. Clinton W. Kelly III, a member of the College of Computing’s advisory board and a longtime benefactor of Georgia Tech, the Kelly Distinguished Lecture on Robots and Jobs features preeminent scholars who present seminars on topics relevant to robots in the workplace.
+Funded through a generous gift from Dr. Clinton W. Kelly III, a member of IRIM’s and the College of Computing’s advisory boards and a longtime benefactor of Georgia Tech, the Kelly Distinguished Lecture on Robots and Jobs features preeminent scholars who present seminars on topics relevant to robots in the workplace.